ConservationMetrics/gc-deploy/DEPLOYMENT-CHECKLIST.md

 ### Filebrowser

-- [ ] Did I change the Filebrowser admin password?
+- [ ] Did I get the Filebrowser admin password from the logs in CapRover, and change it?
-- [ ] Did I store the admin credentials in Keepass?
+- [ ] Did I store the updated admin credentials in Keepass?

 ### Windmill